 that outlines projects and priorities for a 25-year period.
 The LSCOG has also developed a regional

 Transportation Improvement Program (TIP)

 that contains details on projects in the six-county rural region.

-For more information about transportation planning call the Director of Planning at 803.649.7981.
+For more information about transportation planning call the Planning Manager at 803.649.7981.

 Aging, Disability, and Transportation Resource Center (ADTRC)

 Lower Savannah Council of Governments operates the states only Aging, Disability and Transportation Resource Center (ADTRC)!
 The Resource Centers purpose is to inform and assist people in our region about a myriad of topics related to aging, disabilities, family care-giving, benefits, resources and transportation options that support independent, healthy and engaged community living.
 The center serves Aiken, Allendale, Bamberg, Barnwell, Calhoun and Orangeburg Counties.
 This center is innovative in that it combines programs relating to public and human service transit with information and assistance to link to other health and human service related resources, benefits and options.
 People call the center throughout each day with requests and questions in many diverse areas.
 ADTRC staff help people to schedule rides for medical appointments, errands, to get to work throughout the region and answer questions about how to use local public transit systems.
 They help to negotiate service issues that arise between transit passengers and transit providers and advocate for unmet needs for transportation in underserved areas.
 Staff answer questions about aging issues, long term care, family care-giving and a number of benefits and resources, including Medicare.
 LSCOG also purchases services for seniors and transportation services from local service providers in each county of the region, and works to coordinate among agencies serving the public.
 TO REACH THE ADTRDC CALL 1-866-845-1550.